khulnasoft/StartGPT-Cookbook/articles/text_comparison_examples.md

 ## Customizing Embeddings

-Although OpenAI's embedding model weights cannot be fine-tuned, you can nevertheless use training data to customize embeddings to your application.
+Although StartGpt's embedding model weights cannot be fine-tuned, you can nevertheless use training data to customize embeddings to your application.

 In [Customizing_embeddings.ipynb](../examples/Customizing_embeddings.ipynb), we provide an example method for customizing your embeddings using training data.
 The idea of the method is to train a custom matrix to multiply embedding vectors by in order to get new customized embeddings.
 With good training data, this custom matrix will help emphasize the features relevant to your training labels.
 You can equivalently consider the matrix multiplication as (a) a modification of the embeddings or (b) a modification of the distance function used to measure the distances between embeddings.